MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-base-02.md

 ---
-title: Getting started tutorials - 2.
+title: MRTK tutorials - 2.
 Initializing your project and deploying your first application
 description: This course shows you how to configure your Unity project for the Mixed Reality Toolkit (MRTK) and how to deploy it to your HoloLens 2.
 author: jessemcculloch
 ms.author: jemccull